dotnet/AspNetCore.Docs/docs/yourfirst/fundamentalconcepts.rst

 .. image:: _static/800-solution-files.png

-The *sdk* property specifies the version of the KRE that Visual Studio will use when opening the solution.
+The *sdk* property specifies the version of the DNX (DotNetExecution Environment) that Visual Studio will use when opening the solution.
 It's set here, rather than in project.json, to avoid scenarios where different projects within a solution are targeting different versions of the SDK.

 .. _`the wwwroot folder` :